-Cuba's Fidel Castro survived assassination attempts
+Cuba's Fidel Castro survived assassination attempts, officials say

 From lover to would-be assassin

-The CIA tried pills again, recruiting an erstwhile lover of Castro to deliver the poison.
+The CIA tried pills again, recruiting an erstwhile lover of Castro's to deliver the poison.

-Marita Lorenz had met and fallen in love with Castro shortly after the revolution, she wrote in her 1993 memoir "Marita: One Woman's Extraordinary Tale of Love and Espionage from Castro to Kennedy."
+Marita Lorenz had met and fallen in love with Castro shortly after the revolution, she wrote in her 1993 memoir, "Marita: One Woman's Extraordinary Tale of Love and Espionage from Castro to Kennedy."

-They had a whirlwind romance, but then, Lorenz wrote, she was recruited by the CIA when she visited the United States.
+They had a whirlwind romance, but then, Lorenz wrote, the CIA recruited her when she visited the United States.

 She was sent back to Cuba with poison pills, Lorenz remembered.
 But when she got to Havana, she found that the pills had dissolved in the jar of face cream where she had hidden them and, worse yet, Castro was aware of the plot.